SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Introduction

-Figure~\ref{fig:software-evolution} illustrates this high-level setting: software evolution as an iterative cycle where, starting from an existing system, engineers identify required changes, analyze their impact, and carry out an evolution process that yields a new system aligned with updated requirements.
-Such evolution demands alignment with high-level guidelines, such as Software Requirement Specifications (SRS), and represents a multifaceted challenge requiring holistic program comprehension, multi-step orchestration, and iterative refinement.
-These capabilities remain underexplored in current benchmarks.
-While SWE-Bench partially approximates this by localizing and patching files for bug reports, it confines tasks to isolated issues, often inflating performance through incomplete fixes, inadequate test coverage, or data contamination from pre-training corpora.
-In contrast, real-world evolution requires agents to orchestrate changes at a codebase scale, akin to how human developers implement features that span numerous files and subsystems.

-To illustrate the complexity of software evolution, consider a concrete example: an e-commerce website with an existing email-based account registration feature.
-If tasked with enhancing it to include Google or GitHub authentication for streamlined user onboarding, agents must understand the entire codebase, map out integration points (e.g., authentication APIs, user models, and session management), refactor relevant components (e.g., updating login routes, incorporating OAuth libraries, and modifying database schemas), ensure security compliance (e.g., handling tokens and preventing vulnerabilities), align with overarching SRS (e.g., maintaining backward compatibility and user privacy), and validate the changes through iterative testing across versions.

-This process mirrors authentic SE evolution, where isolated patches fall short and multi-agent collaboration (for example, one agent for planning, another for implementation, and a third for verification) becomes indispensable.
-Existing benchmarks like SWE-Bench do not adequately test these dynamics, leading to overoptimistic assessments of agent readiness for production environments and highlighting the need for more challenging, evolution-oriented evaluations.

-To address this gap, we introduce \tool, a benchmark designed to address the challenges of autonomous software evolution rather than single-issue repair. \tool\ leverages release notes, commit histories, and versioned snapshots from mature open-source Python projects (e.g. \texttt{scikit-learn}, \texttt{pydantic}) to construct realistic tasks where agents must interpret SRS, plan multi-step modifications, navigate large-scale repositories, and iteratively evolve codebases across versions.
-Unlike SWE-Bench's focus on single-issue fixes, \tool emphasizes long-term adaptability and multi-agent orchestration.
-This not only mitigates saturation in prior benchmarks but also provides a rigorous framework to reveal deficiencies in SOTA systems, fostering advancements in truly autonomous SE agents.
-We describe the benchmark construction in Section~\ref{sec:dataset} and report experimental results in Section~\ref{sec:experiments}.
-In total, \tool comprises 48 such evolution tasks across 7 open repositories (Table~\ref{tab:swe_stats} and Figure~\ref{fig:repo_dist}), each representing a heavy, multi-change evolution scenario.
+To address this gap, we introduce \tool, a benchmark for autonomous software evolution rather than single-issue repair. \tool uses release notes, commit histories, and versioned snapshots from mature open-source Python projects to construct tasks where agents interpret Software Requirement Specifications (SRS), plan multi-step modifications, and evolve codebases across releases. \tool comprises 48 release-sized tasks across 7 repositories (Table~\ref{tab:swe_stats} and Figure~\ref{fig:repo_dist}).
+We describe construction in Section~\ref{sec:dataset} and results in Section~\ref{sec:experiments}.

+Figure~\ref{fig:swe-evo-pipeline} illustrates the \tool pipeline: from release notes and a start-version codebase, the agent generates a multi-file patch validated by comprehensive tests.
+Software evolution (Figure~\ref{fig:software-evolution} in Appendix~\ref{sec:evolution_model_appendix}) requires SRS alignment, holistic program understanding, and coordinated changes, unlike SWE-Bench's isolated issue setting (Figure~\ref{fig:comparison}).